 In 2015, Phil captured his second gold bracelet, less than a month after getting married.
 The event was the $10,000 buy-in No-Limit 2-7 Draw Lowball Championship.
 His winnings came out to $224,383.

 Phil also made the sweet 16 in the 2011 NBC Heads Up Championship.

 He nearly won another bracelet in 2013, when he finished second to Steve Sung in the WSOP’s $25,000 six-handed No-Limit event.
 Besides Galfond and Sung, the impressive final table included the likes of Dani Stern, and Shannon Shorr.

-In addition to his two WSOP bracelets and his second place, Phil has three other final appearances, or six total.
+In addition to his three WSOP bracelets and his second place finish, Phil has three other final table appearances, or seven total.
 Two of his WSOP final tables came during the 2015 series.